wesleneuy/wesleneportfolio/index.md

 ---

 ## University City Worker Flows
-Using the stplanr package in R, our group visualized the Origin and Destination pairs of work trips from Pennsylvania into University City.
+Using the stplanr package in R, our group visualized the Origin and Destination pairs of work trips from different counties in Pennsylvania into University City.
 View the project markdown [here](https://rpubs.com/weslene/oduniversitycity).

 <img src="images/stplaner1.jpg?raw=true"/>
 <img src="images/stplaner2.jpg?raw=true"/>